Whatever Life Throws at You

 Review:

-.
+Whatever Life Throws At You is a fast romance involving baseball and family.
 Annie is a seventeen year old runner with a Dad who could have been a baseball legend.
 Unfortunately her dad needed to have his leg amputated only one game into his major league career.
 When an old family friend and the Kansas City Royals team manager comes to coax Annie’s dad to be his new pitching coach, they jump at the chance.
 And their chances are riding pretty hard on hotshot nineteen year old pitcher Jason Brody, who could make or break their move and Annie’s dad’s career.

 There was something very addictive about this book – maybe it’s the fact that I really like sports related fiction, or maybe it was just the way author Julie Cross balanced all of the people in Annie’s life.
 From her Alzheimer’s ridden grandmother, to the Royals PR manager, to Annie’s new teammates and friends in Missouri, I felt like the movement between characters and parts of Annie’s life were really authentic and believable, and it made the reading experience really smooth.